dmaerzendorfer/dmaerzendorfer.github.io/_projects/firstAnimJam.md

 ---

 ## Result
 It led to this!
-A partial result of an audio visualiser I made 100% in blender that I never finished since I didn't have enough time to finish the rendering!
+A partial result of an audio visualiser I made 100% in blender that I never finished since I didn't have enough time for the whole rendering!

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include video.liquid path="assets/img/firstAnimJam/PartialResult.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=true%}
+        {% include video.liquid path="assets/img/firstAnimJam/FinalResult.mp4" class="img-fluid rounded z-depth-1" controls=true autoplay=true%}
     </div>
 </div>
 <div class="caption">
-    The partial result is quite crude, since I ran out of time and just smacked together what I had rendered so far.
+    I ran out of time so I only rendered one third of the actual audio clip.
+The result is also a bit crude and rushed at times.
 </div>

 ---